cpfaff/rtematres/README.md

 ## [86] "pyrosequencing"
 ```

-* define
+* Define

-Fetches definitions from definition notes of a concept in your thesaurus.
+Fetch definitions from definition notes of a concept in your thesaurus.

 ```r